Super Bowl I: Lost recording

-All known broadcast tapes of the game in its entirety were subsequently wiped by both NBC and CBS to save costs, a common practice in the TV industry at the time, as videotapes were very expensive (one half-hour tape cost around $300 at the time, equivalent to $ in dollars).
+All known broadcast tapes of the game in its entirety were subsequently wiped by both NBC and CBS to save costs, a common practice in the television industry at the time, as videotapes were very expensive (one half-hour tape cost around $300 at the time, equivalent to $ in dollars).
 Additionally, it was not foreseen how big the game was going to become.
 This has prevented studies comparing each network's respective telecast.

 For many years, only two small samples of the telecasts were known to have survived, showing Max McGee's opening touchdown and Jim Taylor's touchdown run.
 Both were shown in 1991 on HBO's Play by Play: A History of Sports Television and on the Super Bowl XXV pregame show.
 In January 2011, a partial recording of the CBS telecast was reported to have been found in a Pennsylvania attic and restored by the Paley Center for Media in New York.
 The two-inch color videotape is the most complete version of the broadcast yet discovered, missing only the halftime show and most of the third quarter.
 The NFL owns the broadcast copyright and has blocked its sale or distribution.
 After remaining anonymous and communicating with the media only through his lawyer since the recording's discovery, the owner of the recording, Troy Haupt, came forward to The New York Times in 2016 to tell his side of the story.
 The Paley Center has restored and digitized the footage and showed the recording to the public for the first time on February 10, 2024, as part of an exhibit, being staged in partnership with the NFL and the Pro Football Hall of Fame, on the history of the Super Bowl called "Beyond the Big Game".